 What is the Course about?

 Computing is the study of how computers and computer systems work and how they are constructed and programmed.
 As computing increasingly impacts on every aspect of our lives, it is also becoming a more evolved and complex area.
 While computing may be of general interest to students, it’s often difficult to know which area of specialisation will be of most interest.
-This programme has been designed to give students the broadest possible choice before choosing a specialisation.
+This course has been designed to give students the broadest possible choice before choosing a specialisation.

-- Students taking the Applications and Programming options gain valuable experience of working as part of a team developing web-based business applications.
+- Students taking the Applications and Programming options gain valuable experience working as part of a team developing web-based business applications.

 What follow-on study opportunities are available?